Drug Distribution Providing the Defense You Need

 Texas State Drug Distribution Laws

-In Texas, drug distribution offenses fall under the Texas Controlled Substances Act, which categorizes drugs into "Penalty Groups."
-The severity of the charge and its associated penalties are determined by the specific penalty group the drug belongs to and the quantity involved.
+In Texas, drug distribution offenses fall under the Texas Controlled Substances Act, which organizes controlled substances into penalty groups.
+The severity of the charge and its penalties are determined by the specific penalty group the drug belongs to and the quantity involved.

 • 200 grams to less than 400 grams: Enhanced first-degree felony, punishable by 10 to 99 years or life in state prison and a fine up to $100,000.